-Now I’m not saying don’t enjoy a restaurant samosa every now and then when you’re out to dinner, but at home, you can make a much healthier and easier samosa like these, my turkey filo pastry samosas!
+Now I’m not saying I don’t enjoy a tasty restaurant samosa every now and then when I’m out to dinner!

 How to Fold the Turkey Filo Pastry Samosas